brucemack/brucemack.github.io/ampersand/index.md

 * This process isn't limited to cellular/CGNAT.
 It will work for calls into normal home internet connections as well.

+# Firewall Traversal (IPv6 Only)

+The problem is easier with IPv6 because there is no NAT, but you still need to address the inbound firewall problem.

+(Docs to follow)

 # CODECs Supported By ASL

 * G711 (uLaw and ALaw) - Audio sampled at 8kHz, one 160 byte frame every 20ms.